iaconom821/amazonwebscraperbackend/README.md

 Amazon Web Scraper

-To run this app locally fork and clone this repository, run npm install to install the required dependencies.
+To run this app locally fork and clone this repository, run 'npm install' to install the required dependencies.

 Sign up for an API key and verified sender at [https://app.sendgrid.com/]